Sonnet w/o a Shirt

 ter than to stand under the naked sun

-with their shirt off on such a remarkable
+w/their shirt off on such an unremarkable

 Saturday afternoon.
 All of the humans